Siteimprove/alfa-integrations/packages/alfa-test-utils/docs/usage/scraping/troubleshooting.md

 ## Solving the problem for `@import` rules

-`@import` rules that are included, for example, as part of a `<style>` elements have no way to enforce CORS policies.
+`@import` rules that are included, for example, as part of a `<style>` element have no way to enforce CORS policies.
 In many cases, the browsers will simply refuse to show their content.

 It _may_ be possible to improve the situation by changing the CORS policy on either server, but we haven't witnessed it; and changing CORS policies may open a security risk.